 But there are also WordPress plugins that help you use Git with WordPress more directly.

 For example, VersionPress aims to bring the power of Git to regular WordPress actions, like updating a post or installing a plugin.
-VersionPress adds version control for both your WordPress files and database.
+VersionPress adds version control for both your WordPress database and files.

 WP Pusher is another Git-based plugin that lets you deploy themes and plugins directly from GitHub to your WordPress site.